rammfall-code/js-basic-initials-fix-reference-error/README.md

 # template-vanilla

-## Text
+## Code have reference errors.
+You should fix all of this and functionality should works correctly

-## We have a problem with loading script and access to html element due loading.
-Please, fix the place of script in html file
+- Check names of variables and functions

 ## Criteria: